50 years on and celebrating International Nurse Day 2022

 So what drives someone to become a nurse?
 “I’ve always liked to help people.
 I’ve always communicated well with people, and I thought nursing was the career for me.
 I believe nursing is building relationships, being a strong advocate as well as being kind and gentle.
 But certainly, building relationships and helping people recover and extend their lives, that’s why I’ve really become a nurse,” said Jill.

 Over the past 13 years, Jill’s role at BaptistCare has allowed her to do just that.
 “I manage a 65 bed facility and a small team of 63-65 staff, and some of my staff have been here ten years or more, so once again it’s about relationship building.
 We work alongside each other.
-I am the manager, but I work alongside my staff, and the staff are just a delight,” said Jill.
+I am the manager at Carey Gardens, but I work alongside my staff, and the staff are just a delight,” said Jill.

 Beyond the immense changes across the field, including technology, that Jill has witnessed throughout her career, she’s also experienced the radical change of hospital-based learning to university-based nursing.
 “Nursing is always evolving.
 When I started, I was in a starched uniform including dress, apron and cap.
 One star on your cap represented you were a first year nurse, two stars represented a second year nurse and three stars represented a third year nurse, then you became a registered nurse,” said Jill.